 Strawberry season is just getting started and I have a strawberry shortcake recipe that will leave you wondering how you have been without it all this time!
 This is a true shortcake recipe in that it is a quick, sweet biscuit-like cake that is crumbly and with a little sugary crunch filled with strawberry puree and sweet cream!
 It really is as heavenly as it sounds.
 Strawberry shortcakes make a great summer dessert that is light and sweet.
 Or, if you are in the mood, they make a fantastic . . .

 I don't want to toot my own horn, but this recipe is GOOD.
 Each time I make it, every crumb is devoured.
 This burrito bowl has been my go-to meal prep meal as of late.
 It has been a lunch I have looked forward to, and I don't feel guilty about eating.
 BURRITO BOWLS FOR THE SOUL I want to tell you how this recipe came to be.
 About four months back, my then-2-year-old son was diagnosed with cancer.
 It was and has been a very trying time for my family.
 My little boy, Graham, has been in . . .

 We love tacos.
 I can't tell you how many posts we have here that have that sentence in it.
 You know what makes tacos lousy?
 Store-bought tortillas.
 You know what makes tacos great?
 Homemade flour tortillas. . . .

 We have loved pressure cooker week!
-We hope you're dying to go out and grab one, we absolutely love ours.
-We firmly believe they will save your school night dinner scrambles, so you can spend more time doing homework with your kids having Bachelor nights with the girls.
+I know you're dying to go out and grab one, we absolutely love ours.
+These pressure cookers will save your school night dinner scrambles, so you can spend more time doing homework with your kids having Bachelor nights with the girls.
 As a recap, basically anything that can be done in the crockpot can be done in the pressure cooker 2-3 times as fast. you have to have liquid in the pot, so you're not going to get anything crispy in there.
-You can totally . . .
+You can totally make . . .